ng-ds/Data-Science---Project-Based-Learning/README.md

 # Data-Science---Project-Based-Learning
 ### This repository tries to give Project based learning approach for Data Science
-### Assuming you have knowledge of Python Prgramming, below are some usefule resources to learn Maths required for data science
+### Assuming you have knowledge of Python Prgramming, below are some useful resources to learn Maths required for data science

 for maths related to data science - https://www.khanacademy.org/math/statistics-probability